 Before Cook and Bowmen met — probably around 1947 — each had been dabbling in different businesses.
 In early 1947, Cook leased a Clover Farm Store building at 203 N. Ewing and opened the Libby & Cook grocery with partner Lendal C. Libby.

 The grocery store was in business at least into 1949, the year that Bowman and Cook decided to ditch the groceries and start their own business at 2321 W. Illinois, in a part of Oak Cliff which was just starting to be developed.
 Their BBQ place was originally called B & G Barbecue, which — according to Cook’s letter above — was the name of the restaurant he and Bowman bought out.
 I guess they felt it was easier to keep the name for awhile.

 The name “Bull Pen Barbecue” didn’t come until later.
-In fact, the first appearance of the Bull Pen name associated with this address doesn’t show up in the Dallas Morning News archives until a want-ad placed in the summer of 1952.
+In fact, the first appearance of the Bull Pen name associated with this address doesn’t show up in local newspaper archives until a want-ad placed in the summer of 1952.